Lucky-Dhakad/SATCOGen-Demo-api/README.md

 Install Django using the following command: \
 pip install Django==1.11.25

-To run api run the following commands.
 The data_outfits_generated folder contains the outfits generated for different items.\
+Execute the following commands to run the api. \
 cd ctl \
+python manage.py runserver <portnumber>\
-python manage.py runserver portnumber
+E.g., python manage.py runserver 8888

 ## Demo Video
 The video is in the demo_video folder in the repo.
 The video gives a demonstration of the app showing how to browse through different options in anchor categories, items and outfits. \